ResearchHelp/Lessons/README.md

 # Lessons
 (see folders)
-these come from AP Course Workshop Handbooks given out in class
+(these come from AP Course Workshop Handbooks)